Keidan/HexViewer/README.md

 _Caution: Opening files that are too large seriously degrades application performance and can suddenly stop the application on low-resource devices._

+**WARNING:** This application cannot open files larger than 20 MB on recent smartphones and less for older smartphones.

 ## Instructions
 Download the software :